 Yes, you can use pumpkin pie filling in place of the pumpkin puree here.
 In this case, you'll want to lessen or omit the sweetener and spices called for in the recipe.

 If you'd like to use a whey/casein blend instead (like Quest or PEScience protein), reduce the coconut flour to 1 teaspoon.
 I do not recommend using plant-based protein powder in this recipe.
-I have a different recipe for vegan-friendly pumpkin protein cookies.
+I have a different recipe for vegan pumpkin protein cookies.

 I do not recommend substituting the coconut flour with all purpose flour or other flours.
 Each flour works differently in baking, and the texture, flavor, and nutritional profile would be very different with other flours.

-Per cookie, these have 63 calories with 6 g carbs (1 g fiber), 7 g protein, and 2 g fat.
+These low calorie pumpkin cookies each have 63 calories with 6 g carbs (1 g fiber), 7 g protein, and 2 g fat.

-🥣 Recipe
+Recipe

 Ingredients